mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 # Putting it all together

+The previous sections should have given you enough rope to find out what kind of test you need: by knowing what the type of conclusion is you want to reach, and found out which level measurement your variable's at, you can find out the test by making the correct crossing in the table below:

 | Goal | Categorical | Ordinal | Normally distributed |
 | :--- | :-------- | :--------- | :------------------- |